verdaux/BookNotes/Phrases/Impressors.md

 - [ ] Whatever he said in a better grammar.
 - [ ] I like things that look like mistakes.
 - [ ] Words are doing a keg stand in my heart.
+- [ ] I don't argue with the body.
+That's an argument you can't win.